meta-space-org/playnetwork/docs/node/Users.md

 # Users (node)
 extends [pc.EventHandler]

-Global interface of all [User]s.
+Interface of all [User]s, currently connected to a [Node].
 It provides events when users are connected and disconnected.

 ---